-The fibrin degradation products test may also be used if you are receiving treatment for a clotting disorder.
+The fibrin degradation products test may also be used if you’re receiving treatment for a clotting disorder.
 Your doctor will compare test results to determine if treatment is effective for controlling your symptoms.

 You may experience some discomfort when the blood sample is drawn.
 Needle sticks may result in pain at the injection site during the test.
 Following the test, you may experience pain or throbbing at the injection site.

 In general, the risks of the fibrin degradation products test are minimal.
-These risks are common to most blood tests that are routinely performed.
-Potential risks for the test include:
+These risks are common for most routine blood tests and include:

 Certain drugs may increase the level of FDPs in your bloodstream.
 Examples include:

 If you use any of these medications, your doctor may tell you to stop taking them before the test.
-Do not stop taking any medications without first talking to your doctor.
+However, do not stop taking any medications without talking to your doctor.

-Your results will depend on the laboratory completing the analysis of your sample.
+Normal results for the fibrin degradation products test are less than 10 mcg/mL (micrograms per milliliter).
+However, your results will depend on the laboratory completing the analysis of your sample.
 Talk with your doctor about your results and what they mean.
-Normal results for the fibrin degradation products test are less than 10 mcg/mL (micrograms per milliliter).
-If you have higher-than-normal FDP levels, this may indicate the presence of a clotting disorder.
+FDP levels that are higher than normal may indicate a clotting disorder.